tuxisma/scripting/README.md

-Show all shell on the host:
+Show all shell on the host

-cat /etc/shells
+`cat /etc/shells`

-What kind of shell are we using:
+What kind of shell are we using

-echo $SHELL
+`echo $SHELL`